 This can be a tough one to navigate.
 You’re never obliged to fit in perfectly, nor are you necessarily wrong for disagreeing with the majority.
 However, you chose to study abroad, and must respect the people around you.
 If certain social circles are pressuring you in a way you don’t like, limit your contact with those groups.
 Find individuals you feel safe with, and spend more time around people who can respect you as much as you respect them.

 Making friends in a new city isn’t always easy, especially if you’re shy or introverted.
 Start with the social and activity clubs at your university or college.
 Then browse Meetup.com for local hobby, professional and networking groups to expand your circle.
-If you don’t mind the possibility of romance, try Bumble, Blume, Tinder, eHarmony, OKCupid or one of the many dating and friendship apps you can get for your smartphone.
+If you don’t mind the possibility of romance, try Bumble, Hinge, Tinder, eHarmony, OKCupid or one of the many dating and friendship apps you can get for your smartphone.

 More common in the first year and during holiday seasons, homesickness comes with the territory of being away.
 It’ll hit you hardest when you’re bored, so try to stay active.
 Connect with people, especially fellow students who may be feeling it too, and embrace as much of your new locale as possible.
-The more engaged you are in where you are, the less time you’ll have worry about what you left behind.
+The more engaged you are in where you are, the less time you’ll have to worry about what you left behind.

 Feeling anxious or depressed